Real Twistings are 2-Line Bundles: Comparison work

-Next we continue with twistings, and first recall from \cite{mohamedmoutuou2012} that a \emph{Real structure} on a Lie groupoid $\Gamma$ is a smooth functor $\tau \colon \Gamma \to \Gamma$ such that $\tau^2 = \id$ holds.
-A Lie groupoid together with a Real structure is called a \emph{Real Lie groupoid}.
-Moreover, a \emph{Real functor} between Real Lie groupoids $(\Gamma,\tau) \to (\Gamma',\tau')$ is a smooth functor $F : \Gamma \to \Gamma'$ such that $\tau' \circ F = F \circ \tau$ holds.
-We denote the category of Real Lie groupoids and Real functors by $\Rliegrpd$.
+Next we continue with twistings, and first recall from~\cite{mohamedmoutuou2012} that a~\emph{real structure} on a~Lie groupoid $\Gamma$ is a~smooth functor $\tau \colon \Gamma \to \Gamma$ such that $\tau^2 = \id$ holds.
+A Lie groupoid together with a~real structure is called a~\emph{real Lie groupoid}.
+Moreover, a~\emph{real functor} between real Lie groupoids $(\Gamma,\tau) \to (\Gamma',\tau')$ is a~smooth functor $F \colon \Gamma \to \Gamma'$ such that $\tau' \circ F = F \circ \tau$ holds.
+We denote the category of real Lie groupoids and real functors by $\Rliegrpd$.

-The definition of Real twistings of Moutuou carries out a Real version of Freed-Hopkins-Teleman's construction recalled in \cref{freed-hopkins-teleman-twistings}.
-We start by giving the following definition, which is a slight reformulation of \cite[Definition 2.5.1]{mohamedmoutuou2012}.
-We recall that a central super extension of a groupoid $\Gamma$ is a $\phi$-twisted super extension of $\Gamma$ in the sense of \cref{Definition: twisted super extension} (for $\phi=1$), and that central super extensions of $\Gamma$ form a category $\sExt^{\mathrm{ref}}(\Gamma) := \mathrm{FM}(\Gamma,1)$, see \cref{sExtref}. \begin{definition} A \emph{Real central super extension} of $(\Gamma,\tau)$ consists of a central super extension $(L,\lambda)$ of $\Gamma$ together with a Real structure $\beta : L \to \overline{\tau^*L}$ on the super line bundle $L$ that is compatible with $\lambda$ in the sense that the diagram
+The definition of real twistings of Moutuou carries out a~real version of Freed--Hopkins--Teleman's construction recalled in Section~\ref{Freed--Hopkins--Teleman-twistings}.
+We start by giving the following definition, which is a~slight reformulation of \cite[Definition 2.5.1]{mohamedmoutuou2012}.
+We recall that a~central super extension of a~groupoid $\Gamma$ is a~$\phi$-twisted super extension of $\Gamma$ in the sense of Definition~\ref{Definition: twisted super extension} (for $\phi=1$), and that central super extensions of $\Gamma$ form a~category $\sExt^{\mathrm{ref}}(\Gamma) := \mathrm{FM}(\Gamma,1)$, see Remark~\ref{sExtref}. \begin{Definition} A \emph{real central super extension} of $(\Gamma,\tau)$ consists of a~central super extension~${(\mathcal{L},\lambda)}$ of $\Gamma$ together with a~real structure $\beta\colon \mathcal{L} \to \overline{\tau^*\mathcal{L}}$ on the super line bundle $\mathcal{L}$ that is compatible with $\lambda$ in the sense that the diagram

 commutes for all composable $\gamma_1,\gamma_2 \in \Gamma_1$.
-If $(L,\lambda,\beta)$ and $(L',\lambda',\beta')$ are Real central super extensions of $(\Gamma,\tau)$, then an \emph{isomorphism} $(L,\lambda,\beta) \to (L',\lambda',\beta')$ is a refinement $\eta : (L,\lambda) \to (L',\lambda)$ of central super extensions that is compatible with $\beta$ in the sense that the diagram
+If $(\mathcal{L},\lambda,\beta)$ and $(\mathcal{L}',\lambda',\beta')$ are real central super extensions of $(\Gamma,\tau)$, then an \emph{isomorphism} $(\mathcal{L},\lambda,\beta) \to (\mathcal{L}',\lambda',\beta')$ is a~refinement $\eta \colon (\mathcal{L},\lambda) \to (\mathcal{L}',\lambda)$ of central super extensions that is compatible with $\beta$ in the sense that the diagram

-commutes for all $\gamma \in \Gamma_1$. \end{definition}
+commutes for all $\gamma \in \Gamma_1$. \end{Definition}